potatocaustic/real-karma-league/S9_MODERN_STYLE_REFACTORING.md

   - The global modern styles already cover the login shell; rollout now visibly affects the page alongside the updated home/activation styling.
 - [x] /index.html (homepage) and /activate.html (account activation page) still need the new color schemes applied.
   - Added modern gradients and shadows for homepage hero, navigation, and season cards; activation continues to inherit the modern global login treatments.

+## Debugging Items Round 2
+- [ ] /S9/team.html - dark theme: despite first debugging attempt, the current roster section is still white after switching to dark mode. hovering over a particular player turns that row to a good color temporarily but needs to be dark theme optimized by default.
+Also, the draft pick overview container (showing number of total picks, own picks, acquired picks) is still old washed-out gray color in dark theme.
+- [ ] /S9/trophy-case.html - generally: something seems to be conflicting with the intended layout, as there are still just two cards per row.
+- [ ] /S9/draft-prospects.html - generally: I still see no change when activating modern style from the admin portal.
+Something going wrong here, look for conflicting stylesheets.
+- [ ] /common/changelog.html - generally: I still see no change when activating modern style from the admin portal.
+Something going wrong here, look for conflicting stylesheets.
+Also, please add the league icon to the header like in all other site pages.
+- [ ] /activate.html - dark theme: the text "Activate Your {Major/Minor} League GM Account" is invisible in dark mode because of dark text on dark background. generally: give this page the same nav menu as exists on all other /S9/ pages, the current one is incomplete.
+- [ ] /login.html - generally: I still see no change when activating modern style from the admin portal.
+Something going wrong here, look for conflicting stylesheets.

 ## References